School Newsletter Software Comparison 2026: Daystage, Smore, Remind, ClassDojo, and Mailchimp

 - FERPA: Designed specifically for school use with student data considerations built in.
 Data stored in the US.

-Best for: Individual classroom teachers and school teams who want real email delivery, simple setup, and analytics without the complexity of general email marketing tools.
+Best for: Individual classroom teachers and school teams who want real email delivery, AI-assisted drafting, and clean analytics without the complexity of general email marketing tools.

-Honest weakness: Newer platform with fewer templates than Smore.
+Honest weakness: Newer platform.
 No student information system (SIS) integration yet.

 Smore